TanStack/table/README.md

 - `flatRows: Array<Row>`
   - An array of all rows, including subRows which have been flattened into the order in which they were detected (depth first)
   - This can be helpful in calculating total row counts that must include subRows
+- `setRowState: Function(rowPath, updater: Function | any) => void`
+  - This function can be used to update the internal state for any row.
+  - Pass it a valid `rowPath` array and `updater`.
+The `updater` may be a value or function, similar to `React.useState`'s usage.
+  - If `updater` is a function, it will be passed the previous value
+- `setCellState: Function(rowPath, columnID, updater: Function | any) => void`
+  - This function can be used to update the internal state for any cell.
+  - Pass it a valid `rowPath` array, `columnID` and `updater`.
+The `updater` may be a value or function, similar to `React.useState`'s usage.
+  - If `updater` is a function, it will be passed the previous value

 ### `HeaderGroup` Properties